 George Bain had studied the method of construction of Celtic Art between the two World Wars.
 After WW2, when he moved to Drumnadrochit, started to promote the establishment of a College of Celtic Cultures.
 This didn’t materialise but his fascination with these complex artistic forms continued.
 His drawings reflected the style of sculpture on display in Groam House and some were borrowed for the museum’s 1997 exhibition.
 Following this, the family felt the Groam House would be a fitting place for his archive, as well as his numerous other sketches and paintings unrelated to Pictish art.

-A major Hertiage Lottery Fund grant was awarded in the mid-2000s and with grants from a number of sources, a major five year programme of outreach projects, exhibitions at various venues across Scotland and collection acquisitions was undertaken.
+A major Heritage Lottery Fund grant was awarded in the mid-2000s and with grants from a number of sources, a major five-year programme of outreach projects, exhibitions at various venues across Scotland and collection acquisitions were undertaken.
 Following on from Susan’s in-depth work and successes associated with the George Bain material, (she left in 2012), Groam House applied for and was awarded Recognition of the George Bain Collection as a Nationally Significant Collection (by Museum Galleries Scotland on behalf of the Scottish Government).

 Over the last 40 years the museum has thus developed three areas of collecting:

 – Pictish stones from Rosemarkie and its environs